m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 <img src="assets/img/getting_started_pics/m5stack_core/get_started_with_uiflow/program_with_micropython.png">

-At this time, the word 'Hello M5Stack` will be printed on the M5Core screen.
+In this case, 'Hello M5Stack` will be printed on the M5Core screen.

 ## 5. Related Video